Aerogel: Metal oxide

 Metal oxide aerogels are used as catalysts in various chemical reactions/transformations or as precursors for other materials.

 Aerogels made with aluminium oxide are known as alumina aerogels.
 These aerogels are used as catalysts, especially when "doped" with a metal other than aluminium.
 Nickel–alumina aerogel is the most common combination.
 Alumina aerogels are also being considered by NASA for capturing hypervelocity particles; a formulation doped with gadolinium and terbium could fluoresce at the particle impact site, with the amount of fluorescence dependent on impact energy.

 One of the most notable differences between silica aerogels and metal oxide aerogel is that metal oxide aerogels are often variedly colored.

 Other

 Organic polymers can be used to create aerogels.
 SEAgel is made of agar.
-AeroZero film is made of polyimide.
 Cellulose from plants can be used to create a flexible aerogel.

 GraPhage13 is the first graphene-based aerogel assembled using graphene oxide and the M13 bacteriophage.

-Chalcogel is an aerogel made of chalcogens (the column of elements on the periodic table beginning with oxygen) such as sulfur, selenium and other elements.
+Chalcogel is an aerogel made of chalcogens (the column of elements on the periodic table beginning with oxygen) such as sulfur, selenium, and other elements.
 Metals less expensive than platinum have been used in its creation.

 Aerogels made of cadmium selenide quantum dots in a porous 3-D network have been developed for use in the semiconductor industry.

-Aerogel performance may be augmented for a specific application by the addition of dopants, reinforcing structures and hybridizing compounds.
+Aerogel performance may be augmented for a specific application by the addition of dopants, reinforcing structures, and hybridizing compounds.
 For example, Spaceloft is a composite of aerogel with some kind of fibrous batting.

+Amyloid fibrils from food waste (whey) have the potential for use in AF aerogels for gold extraction from e-waste.
+Their use would have a less environmental impact than that of the conventional use of activated carbon as adsorbent.